Disaster Manual: Section 10: Health Care Issues

 Whether your employer must offer you health insurance depends on the size of your employer.
 Under the Affordable Care Act, if your employer has fifty or more full-time employees, it is required to provide health insurance to employees or pay a penalty.
 If your employer is a small business, it does not have to pay a penalty if it does not provide health insurance.

 The ACA counts you as full-time if you average more than thirty hours per week at your job.
 If your average hours are less than thirty hours per week, the law does not require your employer to provide insurance.
 The company is free to cancel any coverage it does provide.
-If you are a fulltime worker, it can cut your hours until you no longer qualify for full-time and, therefore, insurance.
-The Employee Retirement Income Security Act (ERISA) says your employer must notify you about any major changes to your insurance plan.
+If you are a full-time worker, it can cut your hours until you no longer qualify for full-time and, therefore, insurance.
+The Employee Retirement Income Security Act (ERISA) requires your employer to notify you about any major changes to your insurance plan.
 You must also be notified about your ability to continue coverage under COBRA or the Texas law.
 If your employer cancels your group health-care coverage but continues to employ you, you may be able to convert to individual coverage for six to nine months until you can find a better insurance deal or a job with better health insurance benefits.

 For insurance questions or for help with an insurance-related complaint, call the Texas Department of Insurance (TDI) Consumer Help Line at 1-800-252-3439.